Tooth Decay and Fluorosis

 Also known as aphthous ulcers, these small sores regularly develop inside the mouth.
 They are easily recognizable—having a white or gray-colored base, surrounded by a red, inflamed border.
 Usually canker sores only last 1-2 weeks, but this may be shortened by using a topical medication or antimicrobial mouthwash.

 One of the most common dental problems for children is thumb and finger sucking.
 Most children stop this habit between 2 and 4 years old.
 However, finger-sucking beyond this age can cause or exacerbate naturally occurring open bites, horizontal overlap of the front teeth, crossbites, and the misalignment of the teeth and oral arches.
 Your pediatric dentists can provide many preventative options that discourage these habits.
-Contact Preece Church and Associates to see what thumb-sucking therapies will work best for your child.
+Contact Preece, Church & Associates to see what thumb-sucking therapies will work best for your child.